k9w/instructions/git_setup.md

 Resolving deltas: 100% (9/9), done.
 ```

-You can then copy the files into your intended directory after
+Then copy the files into your intended directory after ensuring it
-ensuring it won't overwrite anything you want to keep.
-If necessary,
+won't overwrite anything you want to keep.
+If necessary, move or
-move or rename files which would have been overwritten by the repo
+rename files which would have been overwritten by the repo files.
-files.

 ```
 $ mv dotfiles/* .